halt-dos/hd-wiki-public/docs/enterprise/ddos/listeners/settings.md

 This option allows user to specify whether the solution supports HTTP 2.0 request.
 HTTP/2 aims to be a faster, more efficient protocol than HTTP.
 By default, it supports other versions like HTTP 1.1

 ##### **Max Concurrent Connection**
-Users are allowed to configure maximum concurrent users for the mentione listener.By default, value is set to 0 i.e. configuration is disabled.
+Users are allowed to configure maximum concurrent connections for the mentioned listener.By default, value is set to 0 i.e. configuration is disabled.

 ##### **Client Connection Timeout**
 Users are allowed to configure client connection inactivity timeout.
 By default, value is set to 0 i.e. configuration is disabled.